 The ultimate parent company, Aviva plc, and its related undertakings comprising the Group (including the Company) operate a risk framework which defines the enterprise-wide approach to managing risk, including how the Group identifies, measures, manages, monitors and reports on the risks to which it is, or could be, exposed.
-The Group has a variety of tools and processes to support the identification and measurement of the material risks the Group is (or could be) exposed to in the short, medium and long term.
-The risk framework has been adopted by the boards of the legal entities within the business collectively referred to as "UK Life" (principally consisting of this Company, UKA, Friends Life Limited and Friends Life and Pensions Limited).
+The Group has a variety of tools and processes to support the identification and measurement of the material risks the Group is, or could be, exposed to in the short, medium and long-term.
+The risk framework has been adopted by the board of this Company.

 Primary sources for identifying risks include risk events analysis, external and internal trends analysis and management information, as well as other risk governance processes and input from executive teams and internal committees.
-The key risk identification and measurement processes are set out below.